Thousands of students will graduate Friday and Saturday (May 16-17) during five Texas

 - College of Media & Communication: Frazier Alumni Pavilion

-- College of Visual & Performing Arts: Holden Hall Rotunda
+- College of Visual and Performing Arts: Holden Hall Rotunda

 - Office of the Provost (University Studies): Matador Room, Student Union Building